manishkumar8312/Live-Posture/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions, feel free to reach out to [your email] or open an issue on GitHub.
+For any questions, feel free to reach out to [codeisfunforme@gmail.com] or open an issue on GitHub.